 If you are feeling any signs and symptoms of bronchitis, contact Dr. Pedro P. Ylisastigui, MD, PA.
 We are able to examine and offer the correct treatment to help you feel better faster.
-To learn more, call us or schedule an appointment online.
-We have convenient locations to serve you in Lehigh Acres FL, and Fort Myers FL.
+To learn more, contact us or schedule an appointment online.
+We are conveniently located at 1150 Lee Blvd. #4 Lehigh Acres, FL 33936.

 Table of Contents:

 Bronchitis occurs when there is inflammation of the lining of your bronchial tubes, which carries air to and from your lungs.
 Individuals who have bronchitis will often cough up thickened mucus, which can be discolored, often bronchitis is developed from a cold or other respiratory infection.

 The signs and symptoms that individuals may deal with whether they are dealing with acute or chronic bronchitis, the symptoms include: